What’s New ?

 Closing brackets are visiting by the pointer

 At last, if there is any bracket left inside the stack, it means that there is one matching pair of parenthesis left and the expression does not contain the valid parentheses.
-If all the brackets are popped out of the stack, it means the expression contains the valid parentheses, as shown in the below image.
+If all the brackets are popped out of the stack, it means the expression contains valid parentheses, as shown in the below image.

 String is Valid Parantheses